pschichtel/JavaCAN/README.md

 1. Installing the libraries into the library path (the `LD_LIBRARY_PATH` environment variable or the `java.library.path` property)
 2. Configuring the `javacan.native.javacan-<module>.path` property to tell JavaCAN the exact file system path where the native component is located
 3. Configuring the `javacan.native.javacan-<module>.classpath` property to tell JavaCAN the exact location on the classpath where the native component is located
-4. Adding **one** of the architecture-specific jar files into the classpath (either add compile time or runtime)
+4. Adding **one** of the architecture-specific jar files into the classpath (either at compile time or runtime)

-Application that are intended to run on a single architecture or that build architecture-specific version already, the simplest solution is to bundle the provided architecture-specific jar files matching the build architecture.
+For applications that are intended to run on a single architecture or that build architecture-specific versions already, the simplest solution is to bundle the provided architecture-specific jar files matching the build architecture.

 For applications supporting multiple architectures at once I'd recommend dynamically adding the architecture-specific jar file at runtime or to repackage the available native libraries and